 - Small Lily

 Lilies are beautiful, elegant plants.
 They also prefer forests and less bright areas, making them perfect for homes that don’t have a lot of natural light.
 In fact, they make great centerpieces for tables and a way to brighten up a home office.
+Not only the accessories and storage shelves (click here to check them out) can add to the whole ambiance of the home office, but also plants can add a great value to the setting and the moof.
 Just be careful if you have a cat, as it is poisonous to them.
 That’s the one downside of this beautiful plant, but if you cut out the stamen from the flowers, it should be fine.
 Always check with a vet in these circumstances, though.

 So there you go, 6 great plants to liven up your home with a splash of green, and all of them easy to have in a home that may not be the best lit.
 You can place them on windows that have deep sills and can hold plants.
 Houseplants are usually placed on plant stands or nearby shelves to better benefit from natural daylight.
 However, it is also possible to install garden windows by contacting companies that offer window installation in Centennial CO or your area.
 In addition to adding dimension and light, garden windows can also provide shelf space that makes them a perfect place to grow houseplants or herbs.